ampproject/amphtml/contributing/building-an-amp-extension.md

 iframe-based embedding allowing amp-instagram extension to use a normal iframe with no 3p integration needed, similarly, amp-youtube and others.

-## Layouts Supported in your Element
+## Layouts supported in your element

 AMP defines different layouts that elements can choose whether or not to support Your element needs to announce which layouts it supports through